-Data Models in the VO aim to define the common elements of astronomical data and metadata collections and to provide a framework for describing their relationships so these become inter operable in a transparent manner.
-Elaborated query and access mechanisms can then be built with a VO query language (eg ADQL) onto different data and metadata collections as are published to the VO through common data model.
+Data Models in the VO aim to define the common elements of astronomical data and metadata collections and to provide a framework for describing their relationships so these become interoperable in a transparent manner.
+Complex query and access mechanisms can then be built with a VO query language (e.g. ADQL) onto different data and metadata collections that are published using common VO data models.

-Some of the VO Data Models are specific to a type of data collection (ie Spectrum DM, SSLDM, ObsCoreDM, ObsProvDM, PhotDM, SimDM), while others (ie STC, Units, Utypes, CharDM) are more generic and are usually referred from the others specific ones.
+Some of the VO Data Models are specific to a type of data collection (e.g. Spectrum DM, SSLDM, ObsCoreDM, ObsProvDM, PhotDM, SimDM), while others (e.g. STC, Units, Utypes, CharDM) are more foundational and are components of the more specific Data Models.
 In general, each Data Model can be considered as a building block which can be referred from some other Data Models.